 - In Japanese culture it embodies the spirit of rain (messenger of Inari Ōkami), protects people from evil and symbolizes longevity.
 But it is also considered a shapeshifter spirit capable of assuming female features to seduce men, in fact the term “huli jing” (fox) is still used today to refer to a faithless woman.

 It also symbolizes luck (kitsune in Japanese means good luck), opportunities.

 - In China, seeing a fox reveals the presence of a ghost.

-- The Celts invoked her as a guide to enter the spirit world and was held in high regard for her knowledge of the woods.
+- The Celts invoked her as a guide to enter the spirit world and were held in high regard for her knowledge of the woods.